ibmz-community-cloud/zAnalytics/README.md

 ## Step 3.
 Configure your Analytics Instance and upload data

-1. For logging in the first time, you must set a new Analytics Instance password.
+1. For logging in the first time, you must set a new Analytics Instance (Spark on z/OS) password.

    ![alt text](images/change-password.png "Change password")

     1. Click **‘Change Password’** in the **‘Analytics Instance’** section
-    2. Enter a **new password** for your Analytics Instance
+    2. Enter a **new password** for your Analytics Instance (Spark on z/OS)
-    3. Repeat the **new password** for your Analytics Instance
+    3. Repeat the **new password** for your Analytics Instance (Spark on z/OS)
     4. Click **‘Change Password’**

    ![alt text](images/change-password-details.png "Change password details")